Alberta Provincial Payroll Information

 Time with Employer 90 days

-Required Notice At least two weeks prior to the leave, employee must supply a medical certificate stating family member has a medical condition with risk of death within 26 weeks.
+Required Notice At least two weeks prior to the leave, with the employee supplying a medical certificate stating family member has a serious medical condition with risk of death within 26 weeks.

 Critical Illness Leave (Child or Adult)